About Stephen Bentley

 From 2013, I travelled in South East Asia including Thailand, Sri Lanka, Indonesia, and the Philippines.
 I also spent some time in Australia riding a Harley motorcycle.
 I have chosen to make the Philippines my permanent home with my partner, now wife and partner, Zabrina.

 It was Zabrina who encouraged me to write.
 I did and haven’t stopped since.
 I am proud to say I am a member of the Crime Writers’ Association, and the Society of Authors.

-I have also co-authored ‘Operation George’ and write fiction in both my own name and that of David Le Courageux.
+I have also co-authored ‘Operation George’ and write true crime in both my own name and that of David Le Courageux.

 I’m not shy in mentioning that my Operation Julie memoir has been optioned for film and TV, and Penguin Random House UK (Ebury) has acquired the UK and Commonweath publication rights.